Lídia Pereira: Political career

+Pereira served as president of the Youth of the European People's Party (YEPP) from 2018 until 2025.

 In the 2019 European elections Pereira was the first politician to run a carbon neutral political campaign, drawing attention to climate change.
 As number 2 in the list she stood out as a political renewal of Portuguese MEPs.
 Since joining the European Parliament, she has been serving as her parliamentary group's deputy coordinator in the Committee on Economic and Monetary Affairs and as member of the Committee on the Environment, Public Health and Food Safety.
 In 2020, she also joined the Subcommittee on Tax Matters.

 In addition to her committee assignments, Pereira is part of the European Parliament Intergroup on Anti-Corruption and the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas.